-So if you have Australian citizenship or permanent residency and are thinking about bringing your elderly parents to Australia, the Aged Parent Visa is a great option to consider.
+So, if you have Australian citizenship or permanent residency and are thinking about bringing your parents to Australia, the Aged Parent Visa is a great option to consider.
 With this permanent visa, you can give your parents the best possible care and support in their golden years.

-An overview of aged parent visa in Australia can be summarised as follows:
+Here’s a more detailed overview of the aged parent visa in Australia below:

-To be eligible for an aged parent visa, the applicant must be the parent of a settled Australian citizen, Australian permanent resident, or eligible New Zealand citizen.
+To be eligible for an aged parent visa (bridging visa pathway), the applicant must be the parent of a settled Australian citizen, Australian permanent resident, or eligible New Zealand citizen.
 As to the age requirement, you must be old enough to receive a pension.
 The age pension is being gradually increased from 65 to 67 years.

 You must also meet these requirements: